-(7) "Bleeder".
-Any horse known to have externally bled from its respiratory tract during a workout or race, and so designated by the commission veterinarian or any horse that has internal bleeding that is observed by the commission veterinarian through endoscopic examination.
+(6) "Bleeder": Any horse known to have externally bled from its respiratory tract during a workout or race, and so designated by the commission veterinarian or any horse that has internal bleeding that is observed by the commission veterinarian through endoscopic examination.

-(8) "Bleeder List".
-A tabulation of bleeders to be maintained by the commission.
+(7) "Bleeder List": A tabulation of bleeders to be maintained by the commission.

-(9) "Blocked".
-Where there is no feeling in an injured area.
+(8) "Blocked": Where there is no feeling in an injured area.

-(10) "Breakage".
-The odd cents by which the amount payable on each dollar wagered in a pari-mutuel pool exceeds a multiple to ten cents or to five cents in accordance with ORS 462.140.
+(9) "Breakage": The odd cents by which the amount payable on each dollar wagered in a pari-mutuel pool exceeds a multiple to ten cents or to five cents in accordance with ORS 462.140.

-(11) "Breeder".
-The owner of the dam of a horse at the time the horse was foaled.
+(10) "Breeder": The owner of the dam of a horse at the time the horse was foaled.
 A horse is "bred" at the place of its foaling.

-(12) "Carded".
-Scheduled and placed on the daily racing program.
+(11) "Carded": Scheduled and placed on the daily racing program.

-(13) "Claim Certificate".
-A written document issued by the commission which permits a person to enter a claim for a horse without having a foal certificate in the race office.
+(12) "Claim Certificate" (Open Claim Certificate): A written document issued by the commission which permits a person to enter a claim for a horse without having a foal certificate in the race office.
+Claim blank forms are obtained from the Horseman's Bookkeeper.

-(14) "Claiming Race".
-A race in which all horses may be claimed and purchased for the amount specified in the conditions for that race by any person meeting the requirements of OAR 462-033-0015(2).
+(13) "Claiming Race": A race in which all horses may be claimed and purchased for the amount specified in the conditions for that race by any person meeting the requirements of OAR 462-150-0030(2).